You don’t need deep pockets to qualify for some of the nation’s best CD deals.

 The downside to no-penalty CDs?
 You’re typically stuck with a lower interest rate.

-The top 12-month traditional CDs pay 15 basis points more than CIT Bank’s 11-month CD.
+The top 12-month traditional CDs pay at least 20 basis points more than CIT Bank’s 11-month CD.
 A basis point is one-hundredth of a percentage point.

-On the bright side, CIT Bank’s no-penalty CD pays a higher yield than a standard savings account.
+On the bright side, CIT Bank’s no-penalty CD pays a higher yield than the average savings account.

 How to buy CIT Bank CDs